IvoVellekoop/raylearn/README.md

      - Or execute *Test: Run All Tests* from the command palette.
   3. Expand >items in the list to view all of its test results.

   Note: If this doesn't work, pytest might not be set up properly with VS Code.
-Go to settings and search for *pytest*.
+Go to settings (gear icon lower left or Ctrl+,) search for *pytest* and make sure 'Enable testing using pytest' is enabled.

 - Run pytest directly from the terminal: